tobiasjpark/Serverless-Federated-Learning/README.md

       - Go into the initiator folder and package all of its contents into a ZIP file
       - In the AWS Management Console, create an AWS Lambda function named "initiator" and upload the ZIP file you created as the code
       - The Lambda Function must have an Execution Role that has the Permission Policies AmazonS3FullAccess, AmazonDynamoDBFullAccess, and AWSLambda_FullAccess
-      - Go to AWS Eventbridge and create a rule called "invoke-initiator".
+      - To set up a timer to invoke the Initiator and start global rounds at set time intervals: Go to AWS Eventbridge and create a rule called "invoke-initiator".
 Under "Define Pattern", choose "Schedule" and enter a time interval.
 Under "Select Targets", select "Lambda Function" and choose the initiator function.
-Disable the rule for now.
+        - Or, if you are planning to use a different invocation method to kick off global rounds, set that up instead.
     - Averager
       - The averager needs the PyTorch library in order to average the PyTorch models together.
 Because the PyTorch library is very large, the averager cannot be uploaded to AWS Lambda normally.
 Instead, we must use the following method as described here: https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-pytorch-models-in-aws-lambda/ .
 This essentially packages the function and its pytorch dependencies into a Docker file and uploads it to an Amazon ECR repository where it can be used as code for a Lambda function.
 This is summarized in the following steps:
         - Prerequisites: